Big Batch: An Irishman’s Wife’s Slow-Cooked Irish Stew

 Description

-Because what’s the good on an Irishman’s wife if she doesn’t have a good Irish Stew recipe up her sleeve?
+Because what’s the good of an Irishman’s wife if she doesn’t have a good traditional Irish Lamb Stew recipe up her sleeve?

 Ingredients